 This course will enable students to understand microeconomic issues, which arise in everyday life.
-As well, it will prepare students for more advanced courses in microeconomics.
+We attempt to answer questions: how markets work, when they work well, when they do not work well and the role of the government in resource allocation.
+As well, this course will prepare students for more advanced courses in microeconomics.